ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ## Versions
 The table below outlines the compatibility of the module:

-Please take note of the 'Azure Provider Version' among the various providers utilized by the module.
+Please take note of the 'Module version' among the provider utilized by the module.
 Keep in mind that there WILL be a required minimum version, and this requirement can vary with each module version.

-<b>Module version 1.0.0 requires the following provider versions:</b>
+<b>"Module version" 1.0.0 requires the following provider versions:</b>

 | Provider name | Provider url | Minimum version |
 | -------------- | ------------ | ---------------- |